jeffreyadamo/09_README_Generator/README_Generated.md

 ## Contributing

-check issues at github
+contact me at GitHub

 ## Tests

-To run tests, run the following command:
+### To run tests, run the following command:

-none
+none at this time

 ## Questions